Ferdinand I of Naples: Pazzi conspiracy (1478–1480)

 The peace was granted, although the fate of the arms had been favorable to the Aragonese, and happy circumstances, such as the internal unrest in Milan and the neutrality of Venice, authorized consideration as the most opportune moment for Naples to attempt the conquest of an effective dominance over Italy.
 In any case, the alliance with Florence of Lorenzo de' Medici proved to be advantageous for Ferrante, so much so that in 1483 Ferrante appointed Lorenzo the Magnificent Chamber of the Kingdom.
 Such a title was more than anything else honorific, for the one who more than any other will prove to be a good ally of the king of Naples.
 The historian Ernesto Pontieri comments: "Ferrante, found in the league with Florence a bulwark against the enemy forces of his dynasty, which, as is well known, were the treacherous and riotous baronage inside and foreign suitors outside.
 Both contractors, the Aragonese and the Medici, remained faithful to the pacts agreed in Naples in 1480; and in reality, as long as they lived, no one violated the borders of Italy."

-However, the daring journey of the Magnificent confirmed the fame that Ferrante enjoyed as "Judge of Italy".
-Furthermore, the magnificence of his court and the wealth of means at his disposal created him the reputation of a very rich sovereign; and finally his flashy diplomatic and war triumphs, his wise financial and administrative reforms, and the considerable aids given to writers and artists were able to give good hopes to the subjects who were favorable to his house.
+However, Lorenzo de' Medici's journey confirmed the fame that Ferrante enjoyed as "Judge of Italy".
+Furthermore, the opulence of his court and the wealth of means at his disposal created him the reputation of a very rich sovereign.
+Additionally, his diplomatic accomplishments, military victories, calculated financial and administrative reforms gave hope to the subjects who were favourable to his house.